 The Act establishes certain criteria for the budget, including subsequent monitoring for compliance.
-Further, the Five-Year Capital Program must specify capital improvements exceeding \$250,000 along with pertinent information.
-The budget calendar and statutory requirements govern the budget development process leading up to adoption of the budget.
+Further, the Five-Year Capital Program must specify each capital improvement undertaken by or on behalf of the service boards.
+The budget calendar as adopted as part of the RTA Business Plan Call and statutory requirements govern the budget development process leading up to adoption of the budget.
 Subsequent activities involve oversight and amendment of the budget.